rmaniego/c101/README.md

 # c101
-A dump for all of my noob C codes, let see if I can code like what I do in other languages.
+A dump for all of my noob C codes, let see if I can code like a real Computer Science person!
+(Send Help)

 ## initial setup
 NOTE: This was my actual Windows 10 (Administrator) setup